Welcome session featuring ASEE President Stephanie Adams

 - Cultural Appropriation and Commodification of Indigenous Ways of Knowing

-Participants will leave feeling empowered to listen, learn and grow with the wisdom of Indigenous peoples they are fortunate to meet on their journey.
+Participants will leave feeling empowered to listen, learn, and grow with the wisdom of indigenous peoples they are fortunate to meet on their journey.

-As members of a community of scholars, what we write about and who we write about are artifacts of our culture; they reflect who we are collectively.
-The ways we collaborate on, review and publish our work also reflect who we are.
-The engineering education community is unique: as students, educators, and researchers, we hail from other disciplinary backgrounds.
+As members of a community of scholars, what we write about, and who we write about are artifacts of our culture; they reflect who we are collectively.
+The ways we collaborate on, review, and publish our work also reflect who we are.
+The engineering education community is unique: As students, educators, and researchers, we hail from other disciplinary backgrounds.
 We bring with us aspects of our “home” disciplinary cultures, including our expectations about sharing ideas, data, and authorship, our practices around building on and citing each other’s work, and the standards we set for our scholarship.
 The community around our relatively new discipline is establishing its own research agenda and its own culture with respect to communicating and acting on our scholarly work.
-As our community develops and grows, many of us are wary of bringing along excess baggage from our home disciplines – those sometimes hostile and oppressive aspects of engineering cultures – that make it difficult for students, early career faculty and those from marginalized populations in engineering to survive and thrive.
-In fact, for many of us, it was negative experiences in our home disciplines (being overlooked for recognition or promotion, being harassed or patronized, being undervalued) that served as the impetus for finding our way into engineering education.
-We are here not because we are looking to escape from the trappings of tradition, but to turn that tradition on its head to create a more open, just and responsive culture.
+As our community develops and grows, many of us are wary of bringing along excess baggage from our home disciplines – those sometimes hostile and oppressive aspects of engineering cultures – that make it difficult for students, early career faculty, and those from marginalized populations in engineering to survive and thrive.
+In fact, for many of us, negative experiences in our home disciplines (being overlooked for recognition or promotion, being harassed or patronized, being undervalued) served as the impetus for finding our way into engineering education.
+We are here not because we are looking to escape from the trappings of tradition, but to turn that tradition on its head to create a more open, just, and responsive culture.

 As we explore important issues in engineering education, our work often makes the case for students to be reflective and intentional, open and willing to critically examine new ideas, empathetic and willing to take multiple perspectives into account.
 We write about how students grapple with so-called “wicked problems” in engineering.
 As a community of scholars, how are we grappling with wicked problems in engineering education?
-In what ways are we modeling reflective, intentional and perspective-taking approaches as we educate students, conduct our studies, and effect change in engineering education?
+In what ways are we modeling reflective, intentional, and perspective-taking approaches as we educate students, conduct our studies, and effect change in engineering education?

 In this talk, I will draw on my experiences as editor of the Journal of Engineering Education and as an education researcher to identify parallels between scholarship in engineering education and our approaches to transformational change in engineering education.
-In scoping out a few current topics in engineering education research, I will highlight – perhaps most importantly – the issue of access to engineering education scholarship, and the ways our community reflects its values and beliefs through its scholarly work as well as its actions related to sharing and building on that work.
+In scoping out a few current topics in engineering education research, I will highlight – perhaps most importantly – the issue of access to engineering education scholarship and the ways our community reflects its values and beliefs through its scholarly work as well as its actions related to sharing and building on that work.